Pirate radio: History

-Radio "piracy" began with the advent of regulations of the airwaves at the dawn of the age of radio.
+Radio "piracy" began with the advent of regulation of the airwaves at the dawn of the age of radio.
 Initially, radio, or wireless as it was more commonly called at the time, was an open field of hobbyists and early inventors and experimenters.

-The degree of state control varied by country, for example in the UK, Marconi's work was supported by the post office, but in an era of weak regulation, a music hall magician Nevil Maskelyne deliberately hijacked a demonstration.
+The degree of state control varied by country.
+For example, in the UK, Marconi's work was supported by the post office, but in an era of weak regulation, a music hall magician, Nevil Maskelyne, deliberately hijacked a demonstration.

-The United States Navy began using radio for time signals and weather reports on the eastern coast of the United States in the 1890s.
+The United States Navy began using radio for time signals and weather reports on the east coast of the United States in the 1890s.
 Before the advent of vacuum tube technology, early radio enthusiasts used (electronically) noisy spark-gap transmitters.
-The navy soon began complaining to a sympathetic press that amateurs were disrupting naval transmissions.
-The May 25, 1907, edition of Electrical World in an article called "Wireless and Lawless" reported authorities were unable to prevent an amateur from interfering with the operation of a government station at the Washington, D.C.
+The Navy soon began complaining to a sympathetic press that amateurs were disrupting naval transmissions.
+The May 25, 1907, edition of Electrical World, in an article called "Wireless and Lawless", reported authorities were unable to prevent an amateur from interfering with the operation of a government station at the Washington, D.C.
 Navy Yard using legal means.

-In the run-up to the London Radiotelegraph Convention in 1912, and amid concerns about the safety of marine radio following the sinking of the RMS Titanic on April 15 of that year, the New York Herald of April 17, 1912, headlined President William Howard Taft's initiative to regulate the public airwaves in an article titled "President Moves to Stop Mob Rule of Wireless."
+In the run-up to the London Radiotelegraph Convention in 1912, and amid concerns about the safety of marine radio following the sinking of the RMS Titanic on April 15 of that year, the New York Herald of April 17, 1912, headlined President William Howard Taft's initiative to regulate the public airwaves in an article titled "President Moves to Stop Mob Rule of Wireless".